hblaschka/home-assistant.github.io/source/_integrations/homee.markdown

 {% endconfiguration_basic %}

 Available devices will automatically show up in your Home Assistant installation.
-New devices added to Homee will be automatically discovered after a restart of Home Assistant.
+New devices added to homee will be automatically discovered after a restart of Home Assistant.
 This restart is only required when adding new devices, not for state updates of existing devices.

 ## Limitations

-Changed values are reported from Homee in defined time intervals and not always in realtime.
+Changed values are reported from homee in defined time intervals and not always in realtime.
 For example, while a cover moves, the position is updated only every few seconds and intermediate states may be missed by Home Assistant.

 ## Removing the integration